 Ever considered an environmental management system (EMS) for your business?

-The term EMS can create mixed opinions, especially around uncertainty whether an EMS is relevant for your organisation, and many people attach it to an accreditation scheme.
+The term EMS can create mixed opinions, especially regarding the uncertainty of whether an EMS is relevant for your organisation, and many people attach it to an accreditation scheme.
 Certification is the best practice for any business but an EMS can have benefits in other ways.

 The purpose of an EMS is to provide a framework for businesses to manage their environmental impacts.
-This framework is relevant to all businesses and can be as complex or as simple as you want it to be, but the most important point is that you are ‘managing’ them, regardless of how you do it.
-We all know that business cannot work if there is not adequate management.
+This framework is relevant to all businesses and can be as complex or as simple as you want it to be, but the most important point is that you are managing them, regardless of how you do it.
+We all know that a business cannot work if there is not adequate management.
 The same is true for saving money through resource management.
 If you do not manage your resources, you can never expect to make any improvements which can save you money.
-Once you have the basis of a management system in place, you will be able to identify actions that will help to reduce the amount of resources you use, saving money as a consequence.
-Developing and improving your system over time can lead to certification AND, of course, more money.
+Once you have the basis of a management system in place, you will be able to identify actions that will help to reduce the number of resources you use, saving your business money.
+Developing and improving your system over time can also lead to certification and of course, more money.

 By following these simple steps, you can start to develop and introduce the foundation for a management system:

-We all use resources; electric, water, fuel, paper, etc. Put in place simple measurement processes for each resource you use.
-This could be six monthly, quarterly or every month.
-For certain resources, such as water for example, weekly monitoring could be considered for leak identification purposes.
+We all use resources - electric, water, fuel, paper, etc. Put in place a simple measurement process for each resource you use.
+This could be six-monthly, quarterly or every month.
+For certain resources, such as water, weekly monitoring could be considered for leak identification purposes.
 Capture and record the data for review.

-You may already be doing a lot, or you may not be doing anything; either way, by making note of all the things you are doing and all the things you are not doing; you can start to understand where improvements can be made.
-This could be as simple as turning lights off when you leave the room, shutting down computers at the end of the day, adjusting the timing on your heating, etc. Actions can start simple, to get the ball rolling, working up to larger requirements such as lagging pipes, completing thermal imaging for insulation improvements, changing lights to LED, etc.
+You may already be doing a lot, or you may not be doing anything - either way, by making note of all the things you are doing and all the things you are not doing, you can start to understand where improvements can be made.
+This could be as simple as turning lights off when you leave the room, shutting down computers at the end of the day, adjusting the timing on your heating, etc. Start simple to get the ball rolling, working up to larger requirements such as lagging pipes, completing thermal imaging for insulation improvements, changing lights to LED, etc.

-Final step; Step 5 – Compare, review and make improvements.
+Step 5 – Compare, review and make improvements

 Recording data is more than just a paper exercise.
 It helps you to understand just how much you are using and where high levels of use exist.
 Periodically review and compare the level of resources used.
-This will help to show where reductions have been made.
-It helps identify if actions are successful or if there are additional issues that need to be reviewed.
+This will help to show where reductions have been made and clarify if actions have been successful or if there are additional issues that need to be reviewed.
 Following each review, look to make improvements or introduce new ideas where appropriate.